lucas-stallknecht/glPathTracer/README.md

 ## Usage
 - Run the compiled executable in the build directory.
 - Hold the right mouse button to activate focus mode.
-Use the keyboard to navigate the scene and the mouse to control the camera.
+Use the keyboard to navigate the scene and the mouse to control the camera (WASD, Unreal Engine type controls).
 - Load different scene presets using the ImGUI interface.

 ## License